Fast CAT Calculator

 A small dog (10″ tall) running at 22.5 MPH earns: 22.5 x 2.0 = 45 points.

-Using the Fast CAT Points Calculator
+Using the Fast CAT Calculator

 The Fast CAT Points Calculator simplifies the scoring process for competitors.
 Here’s how to use it effectively.